ICC's landmark debut trial concludes after two years

-Prosecution and defence lawyers in the Lubanga case will conclude their arguments on Thursday and Friday before a three-judge panel retires to consider their verdict.
+Prosecution and defense lawyers in the Lubanga case will conclude their arguments on Thursday and Friday before a three-judge panel retires to consider their verdict.

-They expect a judgement in early 2012 because the judges' terms end in March.
+They expect a judgment in early 2012 because the judges' terms end in March.
 A decision on reparations to victims and a potential appeals ruling could take another year.

 Lubanga, an ethnic Hema, has denied charges he enlisted and conscripted children under 15, some as young as nine years old, to his Union of Congolese Patriots (UPC) movement to kill members of the rival Lendu tribe in the DRC.